Friday, June 11, 2021

 The railroad's trestle over the South Fork of Beech Creek

-which was slightly larger than Miller's Spring.
+which was slightly larger than the Miller's Spring Trestle

 Image Retrieved From: Railroad Museum of Pennsylvania Photo Archive

-On June 11, 1878, a mixed train comprised of a locomotive, three freight cars and a passenger car departed Snow Shoe for the downhill trip to Bellefonte.
+On June 11, 1878, a mixed train comprised of a locomotive, three freight cars, and a passenger car departed Snow Shoe for the downhill trip to Bellefonte.
 Three passengers and four crewmen were onboard.
 As the train reached the mid-point of Miller's Spring trestle, the spans suddenly collapsed under it, dropping the train and 550 feet of the trestle into the hollow in a thunderous crash of splintering wood.

 The battered train after crashing to the ground.